Dell OptiPlex 380

 On paper, the OptiPlex 380 doesn’t look like a retro machine at all.
 But dig a little deeper and several useful traits emerge:

-• PCI and PCIe expansion
+• Both PCI and PCI Express expansion

 • Extremely low cost and easy availability on the second-hand market